anantthombre/Connect-Four-Game-using-Javascript/README.md

-This is a connect four game created using HTML, Tailwind CSS, and JavaScript.
+This is a connect four game created using HTML, Tailwind CSS, and JavaScript. jQuery is used for DOM manipulation.